 Projects that involve engagement with sanctioned countries or entities also may be subject to restrictions.

 **Before planning projects that involve sanctioned countries or entities,** contact one of the people listed below.
-The following countries—Iran, Cuba, North Korea, Syria, Sudan (as opposed to South Sudan)—are of special concern.
+The following countries—Iran, Cuba, North Korea, Russia, Syria—are of special concern.
 If you are planning to engage with these countries in any way, including travel to, activities in, or activities involving nationals of these countries, contact one of the people listed below.

 Sanctioned entities are not limited only to the above countries.
 Screening of prospective transactions involving international parties can be conducted using the Consolidated Screening List.
 This is a comprehensive list of all entities sanctioned by the U.S. government and, in particular, the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC).